PatrickKyei/exception/_posts/2022-05-24-things-you-should-cancel-from-your-life.md

 > You need to stop the habit of doubting yourself.

-Whatever you want do, if it is worth pursuing, start now.
+Whatever you want to do, if it is worth pursuing, start now.

 Start where you are.
 Start with fear.
 Start with doubt.
 Start with hands shaking.
 Start with voice trembling, but start.

-If you do, you’ll attract reasons to support your claims.
+If you do, you’ll attract reasons to support your assertion.

 You have what it takes, don't ever doubt.